 So to give your Christmas vegetables a bit of a twist and a sparkle this year, we’ve come up with our 5 favourite quirky vegetable ideas.
-All but one of the vegetables we’re suggesting can be found in a good greengrocers but better still, with a little planning for next year, you could be harvesting your own.
+All but one of the vegetables we’re suggesting can be found in a good greengrocer but better still, with a little planning for next year, you could be harvesting your own.

 Feathery festive fennel

 Apart from its aniseed flavour, fennel is also packed with vitamin C and great to eat.
-Add the leaves and bulbs to salads for a touch of rich licorice or bake in the oven with leeks for an unusual Christmas vegetable dish.
+Add the leaves and bulbs to salads for a touch of rich liquorice or bake in the oven with leeks for an unusual Christmas vegetable dish.

 Succulent sweet potatoes

 Although you have to be a little careful when growing sweet potatoes, because they don’t tolerate frost and are best grown at temperatures of 24º, there’s a lot to love about this quirky vegetable, and once they get going, they thrive.
 You can grow them outside but you’ll need to keep the roots warm but they are also a great vegetable to grow in containers in the greenhouse.